-If the Recipient determines that they cannot identify an alternate site acceptable to VDHP, the qualified professional shall consult with VDHP to develop a Standard Mitigation Measures Agreement or otherwise resolve the adverse effect in accordance with Section VI.
+Resolution of Adverse Effects: If the Recipient and VDHP cannot agree on an alternate site, the proposed relocation shall be treated as an Adverse Effect.
+The qualified professional shall consult with VDHP to execute a Standard Mitigation Measures Agreement or Memorandum of Agreement to resolve the Adverse Effect in accordance with Section VI.RESOLVING ADVERSE EFFECTS

+Demolition

-7. Demolition: The Recipient shall not proceed with the demolition of contributing buildings or portions of contributing buildings (i.e. ells, wings, attached sheds and barns, porches) within an historic district or properties listed or eligible for listing on the National Register if the demolition will result in an adverse effect as determined by the qualified professional or VDHP until the procedures set forth in this section are completed.
+The Recipient shall not proceed with the demolition of historic properties, contributing buildings, or significant portions thereof (including but not limited to ells, wings, attached sheds and barns, and porches) until the consultation and mitigation procedures set forth in this section are completed.

-The Recipient’s qualified professional shall forward documentation to VDHP for each historic property or portion of property proposed for demolition, to include a reason for demolition, a recent structural analysis, a summary of alternatives considered, future plans for the site, and the proposed mitigation plan and the views of the public.
+Documentation Submittal: The qualified professional shall submit a comprehensive demolition package to VDHP for review and comment.
+This package must include:

+A detailed justification statement and analysis of alternatives to demolition;

+A current structural engineering assessment conducted by a qualified historic preservation engineer;

+Proposed future plans and design guidelines for the post-demolition site;

+A proposed mitigation plan;

+Documentation of public outreach and public comments received.

-If VDHP determines that the proposed demolition is the most feasible alternative, the qualified professional shall develop a Standard Mitigation Measures Agreement in accordance with Section VI.
+Standard Mitigation: If VDHP concurs that demolition is the only prudent and feasible alternative, and that standard mitigation is appropriate, the qualified professional shall develop and execute a Standard Mitigation Measures Agreement in accordance with Section VI.RESOLVING ADVERSE EFFECTS

-If VDHP determines that the Standard Mitigation Measures do not apply, the Agency shall follow the process outlined in Sections VI (6) and VI (7).
+Resolution of Complex Adverse Effects: If VDHP determines that the standard mitigation measures are insufficient to resolve the Adverse Effect, the Agency shall consult further with VDHP and the Council, if participating, to resolve the adverse effect in accordance with Sections VI.
+F. Tribal and Stakeholder Notification and Section VI.
+G. Dispute Resolution and Council Consultation.

-If new construction or a new use is proposed for this property, the qualified archaeological professional shall determine whether there are any potential archaeological sites on the property.
-If such potential exists, a qualified archaeological professional shall follow the process set out in section IV (4) of this agreement.
-8. Disaster Response: A disaster or emergency under Section 106 is one declared by the President of the United States, tribal government, or the governor of the state of other immediate threat to life or property.
-Procedures addressing emergency situations are outlined in the section.
-These procedures apply only to those undertakings that will be implemented in response to the disaster or emergency within thirty (30) days after the disaster or emergency has been formally declared by the appropriate authority or, in the case of an immediate threat to life or property, within thirty (30) days after such an event occurs.
+Archaeological Assessment: If ground disturbance, new construction, or a new use is proposed for this property, the qualified archaeological professional shall conduct an assessment to identify potential archaeological resources.
+If such potential exists, a qualified archaeological professional shall follow the process set out in Section IV (D) Public Notification of National Register Determinations of this Agreement.

+Disaster Response

+An emergency or disaster or emergency is defined as an event declared by the President of the United States, the Governor of the State, a tribal government, or one that presents an immediate, documented threat to life or property.
+The expedited procedures in this section apply strictly to undertakings implemented thirty (30) days of a formal declaration or the onset of an immediate threat.

-Immediate rescues and salvage operations conducted to preserve life or property are exempt from the provisions of Section 106 (36 CFR § 800.12(d)).
-This exemption applies regardless of whether there has been a declared disaster or emergency.
-If the Agency determines that its undertaking meets the criteria for this exemption, the Agency may take necessary actions in a timely manner to address public health and safety.
+Immediate Life Safety Exemption: In accordance with 36 CFR § 800.12(d), immediate rescue and salvage operations necessary to preserve life or property are entirely exempt from the provision of Section 106 and this Agreement.
+This exemption applies regardless of whether a formal emergency has been declared.
+The Agency may take all necessary immediate actions to safeguard public health and safety without prior consultation.